Linear profile decompositions for a family of fourth order Schr\"odinger equations: Introduction

 The main result of this article (Theorem~\ref{thm:linear-profile}) is a linear profile decomposition for the equations given by \eqref{E:4NLS}.
 The theorem roughly states that, after passing to a subsequence, an $L^2_x$-bounded sequence of initial data may be decomposed as sum of asymptotically orthogonal pieces that are compact modulo symmetries, plus an error term with arbitrarily small dispersion.
 We then use this result to obtain dichotomy results on the existence of extremizers to the inequalities

-in the spirit of \cite{ShaoAiry}.
-Our results generalize those of \cite{Jiang-Pausader-Shao:2010:4th-NLS}, wherein the analogous theorems were proved in the one dimensional case.
+in the spirit of Shao \cite{ShaoAiry}.
+Our results generalize those of Jiang, Pausader and Shao \cite{Jiang-Pausader-Shao:2010:4th-NLS}, wherein the analogous theorems were proved in the one dimensional case.
 Though the results we obtain are similar, we encounter new challenges in higher dimensions.
 One reason for this is that the propagator $e^{it(\Delta^2-\mu\Delta)}$ may be viewed as a Fourier extension operator, and the analysis of such operators seems to be much more difficult in dimensions greater than or equal to two.

 We are additionally motivated by recent applications of linear profile decompositions to the study of other dispersive equations, including wave \cite{Bahouri-Gerard:1999:profile-wave, KMActa08}, Schr\"odinger \cite{Begout-Vargas:2007:profile-schrod-higher-d, Merle-Vega:1998:profile-schrod, Carles-Keraani:2007:profile-schrod-1d, KMinvent06, KTV, KVZ}, KdV \cite{ShaoAiry, KKSV}, and Klein--Gordon \cite{KSVtams}.